fneum/data-science-for-esm/data-science-for-esm/BYOC/02_Fork.md

 * `gh-pages` branch will be automatically generated, as defined by the workflow, hence its creation is not required.
 * It is also **not** required to have the `gh-pages` locally, once generated, as it hosts only the static site build files, which are taken care of by the workflow.

 > **Note:** The remote `gh-pages`, itself, hosts the required `HTML`, `css`, `.js`, and the other files, used for generating the `github.io` website.
-Hence, there is no requirement for having the branch locally.
+There is no requirement in having this branch locally.

 These will be re-generated, upon a successful workflow execution, every time `git push` is performed, in the prior specified git branch.
-Branch specification is provided in the [Deployment Setup](./04_deploy.md#deployment-setup).
+Branch specification is provided in the [Deployment Setup](./04_Deploy.md#deployment-setup).

 <!-- of the forked repository, in the `.github/workflows/deploy.yml` ([link][07]) file which will contain the required `HTML`, `css`, `.js`, and other files
 is used for generating the required `HTML`, `css`, `.js`, as well as the other files - other than the `gh-pages`